ddcfs2019/DDC/README.md

 reducing the computational cost of screening.
 The practical potential of the method is demonstrated in a case application on user-brand interaction data from Facebook.

-### Introduction

-Various feature selection algorithms, including Lasso, Sure Independence Screening (SIS), Streamwise (SR), False Discovery Rate (FDR), and our proposed DDC.
+- Various feature selection algorithms, including Lasso, Sure Independence Screening (SIS), Streamwise (SR), False Discovery Rate (FDR), and our proposed DDC.

-We use both simulation and real data from Facebook to validate our proposed algorithm DDC, with comparison to all above baselines regarding effectiveness and efficiency.
+- We use both simulation and real data from Facebook to validate our proposed algorithm DDC, with comparison to all above baselines regarding effectiveness and efficiency.

 ### Content